 - The Jesuit Ethos.
 You'll experience the subtle, yet intentional infusion of the Jesuit mission of men and women for others.
 This humanistic approach creates a community that encourages an exchange of knowledge with and among the faculty, the students, and the communities in which you live and work to impact change.

 - Accreditation.
 Gonzaga is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).
-Our BSN, MSN, and DNP programs are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle NW, Suite 530, Washington, DC 20036, (202) 887-6791.
+Our BSN, MSN, and DNP programs are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20036, (202) 887-6791.